whitebrick/fileslide-streamer/README.md

 ## Try the demo [https://hello.fileslide.io/](https://hello.fileslide.io/)

-FileSlide Streamer is a Ruby server that: (1) receives a request containing a list of file URIs; (2) downloads and zips the listed files in parallel; and (3) returns a single zip file.
+FileSlide Streamer is a Ruby Sinatra HTTP server that: (1) receives a POST request containing a list of file URIs; (2) saves and redirects to a GET request; (3) downloads and zips the listed files in parallel; and (4) returns a single zip file.

 ![Sequence Diagram](doc/fileslide-streamer-seq-diagram.png)